ChinmayBS/phonebook_using_linkedlist/README.md

 This program inserts new node to linked list in ascending order so the time complexity is O(n*n) to insert n nodes.,/br> The time complexity to delete a node, search for a node, display information of all nodes and display total number of nodes is O(n).</br>

+Information is stored in binary file once program terminates.

 Execution demo:</br>